-If you don’t qualify for an HSA, and your employer doesn’t offer other health care-related financial support such as a Health Reimbursement Account (HRA), you can always set aside a non-tax-advantaged, FDIC-insured savings account to hold funds earmarked for future health care expenses.
+If you don’t qualify for an HSA, and your employer doesn’t offer other health care-related financial support such as a Health Reimbursement Account (HRA), you can always open a non-tax-advantaged, FDIC-insured savings account to hold funds earmarked for future health care expenses.
 Open an account at your earliest convenience – checking our list of the best bank account promotions before you do – and set a recurring monthly or weekly contribution that fits your budget: $100 per month, $25 per week, or whatever works for you.

 2. Deplete Your Existing Emergency Fund